 Above: enhanced stills from video of the beginning of the disaster.
-Top row: The right Solid Rocket Booster (on the the far side of the vehicle) rips itself free from its rear attachment strut and tears into the top of the external tank, disrupting it and mixing the liquid Hydrogen and Oxygen which swiftly ignites.
-As the bottom dome of the External Tank pops off flames erupt from the hidden side of the vehicle and peek through the gap between the orbiter and the external tank (frames 2-4) with a major fireball then erupting from the top of the external tank (right pair of frames.)
+Top row: The right Solid Rocket Booster (hidden on the the far side of the vehicle) rips itself free from its rear attachment strut and tears into the top of the external tank, disrupting it and mixing the liquid Hydrogen and Oxygen which swiftly ignites.
+As the bottom dome of the External Tank pops off flames erupt from the hidden side of the vehicle and peek through the gap between the orbiter and the external tank (frames 2-4) with a major 'fireball' then erupting from the top of the external tank (right pair of frames.)
 Bottom row: the orbiter is veiled by igniting clouds of Hydrogen and Oxygen, with debris emerging and bobbing in and out of sight as in the leading edge of an avalanche.
 The vehicle breaks up swiftly inside the luminous cloud, with the crew cabin emerging by frame 3.
-Frames 5 and 6 show the orbiter crew cabin, with some of the forward bottom fuselage still attached, emerging from the fireball, the heat from which briefly ignites its reaction control rocket fuel tanks (last frame)
+Frames 5 and 6 show the orbiter crew cabin, with some of the forward bottom fuselage still attached, emerging from the fireball.
+The heat from the briefly burning gases briefly ignites the forward reaction control rocket fuel tanks (last frame)

 On January 28, 1986 I learned of the Challenger Disaster from